MylesWritesCode/unix-dotfiles/nvim/docs/contributing.md

 will have less settings and plugins than you personal branch and therefore it will not work as expected otherwise.
 Eg. you will see 'Dashboard' text on vim load instead of 'Doom'.

+> Alternatively you can setup an isolated dev environment for contributing using our docker image [here](../tools/README.md#doom-contrib-docker-image-start_dockersh).

 ## Reporting issues